English idioms that are a little different in Croatian

-Every language has its own sayings, cliches, parables and idioms.
-Some overlap between languages and some are unique to a specific culture that stretch over generations.
+Every language has its own sayings, cliches, parables, and idioms.
+Some overlap between languages and some are unique to a specific culture that stretches over generations.
 Croatian is no exception.

-In my time living here, I’ve heard a handful of idioms that are really close to ones I use in English, but are just a little…different.
+In my time living here, I’ve heard a handful of idioms that are really close to the ones I use in English, but are just a little… different.
 They were a bit startling to hear the first time because they sound ridiculous.
 But when you think about it, all idioms sound ridiculous no matter the language.

 Idioms are a group of unrelated words whose meaning is unrelated to the individual words.
 It’s a “the whole is greater than the sum of its parts” kind of situation.
 Most people use idioms when speaking, regardless of whether they know they are or not.
 As part of your assimilation to life in Croatia, using these idioms can give you a new avenue for communicating in Croatian.

 Give some of these a try at your next opportunity.